Scheduled MonumentsEnglandGreatham Bridge

 History & significance

-Greatham Bridge is a medieval stone bridge located in Sussex, England.
+Greatham Bridge is a medieval stone bridge located in Sussex, England, which crosses the River Arun.
 The structure dates from the medieval period and represents an important example of bridge engineering from that era.
-The bridge is constructed of stone and spans a watercourse, serving as a vital crossing point within the local landscape.
-Its survival into the present day provides evidence of medieval infrastructure development in the region.
+The bridge is constructed of stone and has been designated as a monument of historical significance, reflecting its role in facilitating communication and commerce across the river valley.
+Its survival to the present day provides valuable evidence of medieval construction techniques and the development of transport infrastructure in Sussex during the Middle Ages.

 Greatham Bridge is a scheduled monument protected by Historic England under reference 1005846.
 View the official record →